-Enter in column C dividend income from children under age 19 and students under age 24, excluded on the parent's or child's federal tax return and reported on the California tax return by the opposite taxpayer.
+- Controlled foreign corporation (CFC) dividends in the year distributed. - Regulated investment company (RIC) capital gains in the year distributed. - · Distributions of pre-1987 earnings from an S corporation. - Dividend income from children under age 19 or students under age 24 excluded on the parent's or child's federal tax return and reported on the California tax return by the opposite taxpayer.
+For more information, get form FTB 3803.

 Get FTB Pub.
-1001, if you received dividend income from:
+1001 if you received dividends from:

-- Noncash patronage dividends from farmers' cooperatives or mutual associations - A controlled foreign corporation (CFC). - Distribution of pre-1987 earnings from S corporations. - Undistributed capital gains for regulated investment company (RIC) shareholders
+- Non-cash patronage dividends from farmers' cooperatives or mutual associations. - A CFC. - Distributions of pre-1987 earnings from S corporations. - Undistributed capital gains for RIC shareholders.

-Line 10 - Taxable Refunds, Credits, or Offsets of State and Local Income Taxes California does not tax the state income tax refund received in 2012.
-Enter in column B, the amount of state tax refund entered in column A.
+Line 10 - Taxable Refunds, Credits, or Offsets of State and Local Income Taxes

+California does not tax the state income tax refund received in 2012.
+Enter in column B the amount of state tax refund entered in column A.